-• This button when pushed will set the pellet feed rate, hence the heat output of your stove.
+This button when pushed will set the pellet feed rate, hence the heat output of your stove.
 The levels of heat output will incrementally change on the bar graph starting from level "1" to "5".

 NOTE: When dropping 3 or more heat level settings (4 to 1, or 5 to 2 or 1) push the 'High Fan' button and allow the room air fan to run at that setting for at least 5 minutes to prevent the stove from tripping the high temp thermodisk.
-If the high temp thermodisk does trip see "SAFETY FEATURES".
+If the high temp thermodisk does trip see "SAFETY FEATURES" on the next page.

 CAUTION: THE "5" SETTING IS DESIGNED FOR TEMPORARY USE ONLY.
-IF USED FOR EXTENDED PERIODS, IT CAN SHORTEN THE LIFE EXPECTANCY OF THE UNITS COMPONENTS.
+IF USED FOR EXTENDED PERIODS, IT CAN SIGNIFICANTLY REDUCE THE LIFE EXPECTANCY OF THE ELECTRICAL COMPONENTS.
 AVOID USE AT THIS SETTING FOR MORE THAN ONE OR TWO HOURS AT A TIME.